It is a chronic disorder that causes recurrent unprovoked seizures.

 - Lack of response

 Generalized seizures involve the entire brain.
 There are six types:

-- The absence crises, which used to be called “small convulsions”, cause a blank look.
-This type of attack can also cause repetitive movements, such as snapping the lips or blinking.
-There is also usually a brief loss of knowledge.
+- The absence of crises, which used to be called “small convulsions,” causes a blank look.
+This attack can also cause repetitive movements, such as snapping the lips or blinking.
+There is also usually a momentary loss of knowledge.